samboy/ChessVariantResearch/ChessFreeling/README.md

 For corner rooks and mirror symmetry, we only have 54 setups, but we can also flip only Black’s pieces left to right to get 108 setups.

-The “mirror” setups tend to be less balanced.
+The “mirror” setups (where Black’s pieces are flipped) tend to be less balanced.

 Here is the most balanced “Freeling” setup: